Summary

 ).
 Consider the process of shopping at an online store.
 Creating an account on the store website can make the authentication and checkout processes much faster than manually inputting your personal information each time you wish to make a purchase.
 For this reason, using a username and password to secure an account is the most widespread method of authentication that we will see again and again while keeping in mind this balance of convenience and security.

-have used passwords like password
+have used passwords like 123456

-, Qwerty
+, qwerty

 used their name